jazzfan2/helper_scripts/README.md

 'changedir.sh' changes to the specified directory, seemingly in the same active file-manager window, but actually by launching a new file-manager window of similar position and size as before changing directory, replacing the previous window.

-'changedir.sh' is meant to be launched as a menu-item from XFile's tools-menu, one for each to-be-specified directory taken as an argument.
+Meant to be launched as a menu-item from XFile's tools-menu, one for each to-be-specified directory taken as an argument.
 The active file-manager window is being derived by the program by finding its parent's process-ID and subsequently the related window-ID.

 'changedir.sh' keeps track of whether or not the window was a result of splitting by the program 'splitpanes.sh', thus allowing re-uniting with